Racial Disparities in Debt Collection: Conclusion

-As the number of debt collection cases rise, identifying both the extent to which racial disparities exist and how they are entering the debt collection system are crucial.
-Future research should explore policies meant to provide more protections to consumers and how they impact the racial disparity in debt collection judgments.
-Such reforms could require debt buying companies to prove they own the debt before they can sue a debtor, preventing companies from winning judgments when the statute of limitations has expired on a debt\footnote{In most states, the law currently requires defendants to know that the statute of limitations has expired, and raise it as a defense in court.}, or require collection attorneys to prove they have a legal right to collect attorney fees and provide an itemized list of their work on the case in order to win an attorney’s fee through a default judgment\footnote{Currently, when companies sue, they often request such fees, which are usually granted and passed on to the debtor as part of the judgment.
-For example, in Missouri, the fees are usually set at 15 percent of the debt owed, even though attorneys may spend only a few minutes on a suit.}.
-When states do provide legal protections for debtors, such as allowing those with children to keep more of their pay under a head of family exemption, the burden is typically on the debtor to assert these protections.
+As the number of debt collection cases rises, it is crucial to identify the extent to which racial disparities exist and how they enter the debt collection system.
+Future research should explore policies meant to provide more protection to consumers and their impact on the racial disparity in debt collection judgments.
+For example, such reforms could require debt-buying companies to prove they own the debt before they can sue a debtor, preventing companies from winning judgments when the statute of limitations has expired on a debt\footnote{In most states, the law currently requires defendants to know that the statute of limitations has expired, and raise it as a defense in court.}, or require collection attorneys to prove they have a legal right to collect attorney fees and provide an itemized list of their work on the case to win an attorney's fee through a default judgment\footnote{Currently when companies sue, they often request such fees, which are usually granted and passed on to the debtor as part of the judgment.
+For example, in Missouri, the fees are typically set at 15 percent of the debt owed, even though attorneys may spend only a few minutes on a suit.}.
+When states provide legal protections for debtors, such as allowing those with children to keep more of their pay under a head of family exemption, the burden is typically on the debtor to assert these protections.
 Another policy reform could require a clear notice that these are provided to debtors.